Team-Circuitron/Circuitron_-1642/README.md

 ## Table of Contents

-- `t-photos` : Contains 2 photos of the team, including an official and a funny photo
+- `t-photos`: Contains 2 photos of the team, including an official and a funny photo
-- `v-photos` : Contains 6 photos of the vehicle from all sides, including top and bottom views
+- `v-photos`: Contains 6 photos of the vehicle from all sides, including top and bottom views
-- `video` : Contains a `video.md` file linking to a video showing the robot in action
+- `video`: Contains a `video.md` file linking to a video showing the robot in action
-- `Hardware` : Includes hardware overview, design process, final design, and component choices
+- `Hardware`  Includes hardware overview, design process, final design, and component choices
-- `Code` : Includes all source code controlling the vehicle's behavior
+- `Code`: Includes all source code controlling the vehicle's behaviour
-- `Strategy` : Explanation of wall-following logic and decision-making approach
+- `Strategy`: Explanation of wall-following logic and decision-making approach
-- `models` *(optional)* : Files for 3D printing, laser cutting, or CNC (if applicable)
+- `models`  Files for 3D printing, laser cutting, or CNC (if applicable)
-- `other` *(optional)* : Supporting documents like connection instructions, datasets, specs
+- `other`: Supporting documents like connection instructions, datasets, specs
-- `special-thanks` : Acknowledgments and credits
+- `special-thanks`  Acknowledgements and credits

 ---
+## Engineering Notebook
+Our engineering notebook contains more information about our robot and can be found here:

 ## Hardware Overview

-# Hardware Overview

 ---

 ## Table of Contents